-In October 2019, we entered into the 2019 Purchase Agreement with Aspire Capital which provides that, upon the terms and subject to the conditions and limitations of the 2019 Purchase Agreement, Aspire Capital is committed to purchase up to an aggregate of \$15.0 million of shares of our common stock at our request from time to time during the 30 month term of the 2019 Purchase Agreement and at prices based on the market price of our common stockat the time of each sale.
-In consideration for entering into the 2019 Purchase Agreement and concurrently with the execution of the 2019 Purchase Agreement, we issued to Aspire Capital 1,426,579 shares of our common stock As of September 30, 2019, we had not issued any shares of common stock to Aspire Capital under the 2019 Purchase Agreement.
+In October 2019, as amended in April 2020, we entered into the 2019 Purchase Agreement with Aspire Capital which provides that, upon the terms and subject to the conditions and limitations of the 2019 Purchase Agreement, Aspire Capital is committed to purchase up to an aggregate of \$15.0 million of shares of our common stock at our request from time to time during the 30 month term of the 2019 Purchase Agreement and at prices based on the market price of our common stock at the time of each sale.
+In consideration for entering into the 2019 Purchase Agreement and concurrently with the execution of the 2019 Purchase Agreement, we issued to Aspire Capital 142,658 shares of our common stock.
+As of June 30, 2020 and the date of this report, we had sold an aggregate 1.5 million and 2.9 million, respectively, shares of common stock under the 2019 Purchase Agreement with Aspire Capital for gross proceeds of \$3.3 million and \$5.9 million, respectively.

-In March 2017, we entered into a common stock purchase agreement (the 2017 Purchase Agreement) with Aspire Capital which provided that, upon the terms and subject to the conditions and limitations of the 2017 Purchase Agreement, Aspire Capital was committed to purchase up to an aggregate of \$21.0 million of shares of our common stock.
-Upon execution of the 2017 Purchase Agreement, we sold to Aspire Capital 222,222 shares of common stock at \$4.50 per share for proceeds of \$1.0 million and Aspire Capital was committed to purchase up to \$20.0 million of additional shares of our common stock at our request from time to time during a 30 month period that began on May 1, 2017 and at prices based on the market price of our common stock at the time of each sale, subject to certain conditions.
-In consideration for entering into the 2017 Purchase Agreement and concurrently with the execution of the 2017 Purchase Agreement, we issued to Aspire Capital 195,726 shares of our common stock.
-As of September 30, 2019, we had issued 417,948 shares of common stock to Aspire Capital under the 2017 Purchase Agreement for net proceeds of approximately \$0.9 million after offering expenses.
+In March 2017, we entered into a common stock purchase agreement (the 2017 Purchase Agreement) with Aspire Capital which provided that, upon the terms and subject to the conditions and limitations of the 2017 Purchase Agreement, Aspire Capital was committed to purchase up to an aggregate of \$21.0 million of shares of common stock.
+Upon execution of the 2017 Purchase Agreement, we sold to Aspire Capital 22,222 shares of common stock at \$45.00 per share for proceeds of \$1.0 million and Aspire Capital was committed to purchase up to \$20.0 million of additional shares of our common stock at our request from time to time during a 30 month period that began on May 1, 2017 and at prices based on the market price of our common stock at the time of each sale, subject to certain conditions.
+In consideration for entering into the 2017 Purchase Agreement and concurrently with the execution of the 2017 Purchase Agreement, we issued to Aspire Capital 19,573 shares of our common stock.
+As of June 30, 2020, we had issued 41,795 shares of common stock to Aspire Capital under the 2017 Purchase Agreement for net proceeds of approximately \$0.9 million after offering expenses.
 Upon execution of the 2019 Purchase Agreement, the 2017 Purchase Agreement was terminated in its entirety and no further sales of our common stock will occur under the 2017 Purchase Agreement.